 I've been planning to do a post about Power Auras Classic, but WoWInsider beat me to it by featuring it in today's Addon Spotlight.
 I have a few screenshots lying around, and I figured I'd make a little tutorial.

-everything.
+I use this addon for everything.
 Pretty much all of my characters have something programmed into PAC, and my mage most of all.
 Power Auras will make an aura (an on-screen graphic) appear whenever something specified happens.
 For example, if my mage procs Missile Barrage, this is what my screen shows:

 There's a big purple, pulsating graphic that is impossible to miss, even in the busiest of fights.
 It even has a timer at the top, showing me how much longer I have left on my proc.
 I've used the same mechanic to track Fireball! procs on my Frost spec, and Hot Streak procs as Frostfire/Fire.
 Here's how it works: